Free Kitchen Hacks eBook

 Asparagus notoriously have rough or “woody” ends.
 It’s best to take the ends off before roasting.

 The easiest way to remove your woody ends is to hold the asparagus in two hands and snap it.
 This way, it will naturally break where the ends start to get tough.
-I use this same technique in this Cast Iron Asparagus recipe!
+You can discard those woody ends or save them to make your own vegetable broth!

-You’ll also want to rinse and slice your grape tomatoes in half at this point.
-I like to chop my basil while I have my cutting board and knife out, too, so it’s prepped for later.
+At this stage, I also like to rinse and slice my cherry (or grape!) tomatoes in half and chop my basil while I have my cutting board and knife out, too, so it’s prepped for later.

 Assemble Your Baking Sheet

 Line your asparagus up on one side, avoiding any stalks overlapping.
-On the other side of the pan, place your sliced tomatoes, as pictured below.
+On the other side of the pan, place your tomatoes, sliced side up as pictured below.

-asparagus and grape tomatoes on a sheet pan
+Add the prepped asparagus and tomatoes to a large sheet pan on opposite sides.

 At this point you can add salt and pepper to your asparagus and tomato, just to amp up their natural flavors and give them a little oomph.